Finally, the last remaining papers surrendered their secrets. You'll find the July Dec 2013 here

 Even if the Guardian and Telegraph are coming from a low base, the lift is still fairly impressive and would indicate that there is a good demand for a quality UK based paper at the weekend… Read More

-It’s something that should have been analysed on a regular basis; hopefully from here in we’ll look at this every quarter now that we’re don the spade work.
+It’s something that should have been analysed on a regular basis; hopefully from here in we’ll look at this every quarter now that we have done the spade work.
 It’s a review of the regional franchises of which there are four (as you can see from below).
 Each region has its own set of numbers and differing across each region.

-Each of the franchises have very different dynamics such as the… Read More
+Each of the franchises have very different dynamics such as… Read More

 December is always a bad month for sales and this year is no different.
 The tabloids took a beating last month dropping 10,000 over the month.
 The big faller was The Mirror leaving 5,600 behind on November.
 The Sun fell into the 50’s pit for the first time and The Daily Star hung on by a very narrow 400 copies.
 With the inclement weather we had last month, I can’t… Read More